HOME | PEOPLE | RESEARCH | PUBLICATIONS | CONTACTS |

 MPhil STUDENT

-I have a B.A. in Computer Science from Tongji University.
+I have a BA (Honours) in Psychology from McGill University.

 Recent lab alumini: